Renting a Campervan or Truck on Kauai: Is it Worth It?

 In the mountains

 YWCA Camp Sloggett: We heard good things about the YWCA Camp Sloggett, also in Koke’e State Park, but again, this was CLOSED during our trip.
-They told us they’d be open sometime in June 2018.
 Check with your Kauai campervan rental company to see if they allow you to drive up to Koke’e.

 Where is it illegal to sleep in a campervan on Kauai?